The variety of baseboard types, styles, materials is stunning. One can easily get lost among those.

 Drawing a line with my kid`s 6mm paintbrush worked well for patient me 🙂 .

-I also tried to use masking tape on one of the walls (btw it is a drywall and it worked with no cracks), but it didn`t work with the uneven surfaces: when you fiercely apply the paint, it gets under the masking tape anyways, plus when the masking tape is removed, it takes small particles of the paint off the wall.
+But it didn`t work with the uneven surfaces: when you fiercely apply the paint, it gets under the masking tape anyways, plus when the masking tape is removed, it takes small particles of the paint off of the wall 🙁 .

 So, eventually, I drew a straight line by hand.